From most likely to happen to 'dream moves': Every Newcastle United transfer rumour rated

 Photo: Fran Santiago

-There is certainly interest in the Norwich player, Dean Smith has admitted as much.
+There is certainly interest in the Norwich player who has been left out of the last couple of Canaries squads.
 Will Newcastle’s interest transform into a firm offer?
 Only time will tell.

 Photo: Justin Setterfield